What is erythroderma?

 - Maintain skin moisture with wet wraps, other types of wet dressings, emollients and mild topical steroids

-- Antibiotics are prescribed for bacterial infection
+- Prescribe antibiotics for bacterial infection

 How can erythroderma be prevented?